HaLoRA: Hardware-aware Low-Rank Adaptation for Large Language Models Based on Hybrid Compute-in-Memory Architecture: Introduction

-In this paper, we propose a hybrid deployment strategy that leverages the complementary advantages of RRAM-based and SRAM-based CIM architectures.
-Pure RRAM-based CIM achieves high energy efficiency but suffers from inherent noise characteristics and complex write-verify operations \cite{ne_cim}, while pure SRAM-based CIM provides noise-free computation but is limited by its volatile nature and low storage density \cite{nn_cim}.
-LoRA-finetuned LLMs exhibit a distinctive structural characteristic: as shown in Table \ref{tab-compra}, the pretrained weights (e.g., 1235.8M parameters in LLaMA 3.2 1B) dominate the model size compared to the LoRA branch (1.9M parameters).
-Our hybrid strategy exploits this characteristic: 1) deploying the task-agnostic pretrained weights on RRAM maximizes energy efficiency while avoiding frequent write operations, and 2) implementing the task-specific LoRA branches on SRAM ensures accurate adaptation at a reasonable cost.
-Despite RRAM's energy efficiency, the inherent non-ideality would introduce noise during the reading process, misleading the model to generate nonsense responses (shown in Fig. \ref{intro_fig}).
-These raise an intriguing question: \textit{Can we leverage the accurate LoRA computations on SRAM to compensate for the noise-induced errors from pretrained weights deployed on RRAM, thereby achieving an optimal balance between energy efficiency and task adaptation?}
+In this paper, we propose deploying finetuned LLMs on hybrid CIM, leveraging both the energy efficiency and computational density of RRAM and the noise-free computation of SRAM \cite{dhingra2025atleus, sridharan2023x}.
+While the RRAM-only strategy suffers from inherent noise and complex write-verify operations \cite{ne_cim}, the SRAM-only strategy is limited by its volatility and low storage density \cite{nn_cim}.
+LoRA-finetuned LLMs exhibit a distinctive structural characteristic: as shown in Table \ref{tab-compra}, the pretrained weights (e.g., 1235.8M parameters in LLaMA-3.2 1B) dominate the model size compared to the LoRA branch (1.9M parameters).
+Our proposed hybrid strategy exploits this characteristic, and thus 1) deploying the task-agnostic pretrained weights on RRAM maximizes energy efficiency while avoiding frequent write operations, and 2) implementing the task-specific LoRA branches on SRAM ensures accurate adaptation at a reasonable cost.
+Despite RRAM's energy efficiency, the inherent non-ideality would introduce noise during the reading process, misleading the model to generate nonsense responses.
+As shown in Fig. \ref{intro_fig}, the noise from the RRAM-based weights leads to nonsense answers while the vanilla model can generate the correct answer.
+Hence, these raise an intriguing question: \textit{Can we leverage the accurate LoRA computations on SRAM to compensate for the noise-induced errors from pretrained weights deployed on RRAM, thereby achieving an optimal balance between energy efficiency and task adaptation performance?}

-To this end, we propose Hardware-aware Low-Rank Adaptation (HaLoRA), a noise-robust adaptation method.
-Our key insight is to minimize the discrepancy of two LoRA optimization directions with and without noise in pretrained weights during training, and thus the optimized LoRA would be both \textbf{robust~(via aware of noise)} and \textbf{accurate~(via minimizing the gap)}.
-We first inject random noise into the pretrained weights and then optimize the LoRA branches towards the noise-free optimal to avoid overfitting to specific noise patterns.
-With a theoretically proven noise-agnostic upper bound of this optimization gap, HaLoRA achieves superior performance under noisy pretrained weights during inference.
+To this end, we further propose Hardware-aware Low-Rank Adaptation (HaLoRA), a noise-robust adaptation method.
+Our key insight is to minimize the discrepancy between LoRA optimization trajectories under ideal and noisy conditions during training, aiming to train an optimized LoRA that is both \textbf{robust} and \textbf{accurate} during the inference.
+Specifically, we first inject random noise into the pretrained weights and then optimize the LoRA branches towards the noise-free optimal to improve their robustness.
+After that, we theoretically indicate the gap between optimized LoRAs with and without noise and get its \textit{noise-agnostic} upper bound to avoid overfitting to specific noise patterns.
+With an extra loss minimizing this upper bound during finetuning, HaLoRA achieves superior robustness and accuracy given noisy RRAM-based pretrained weights during inference.